 - The goods or services weren’t delivered

 - The purchase was made by someone other than the cardholder

 Not all consumer grievances escalate to a dispute.
 Disputes are intended to be the final option when all other attempts to solve the issue have been exhausted.

 Often times, consumer grievances can be resolved if the issuer is able to obtain additional transaction information and clarify it with the cardholder.
 There are two ways the additional information can be obtained:

 An issuer may send a retrieval request to the acquirer.
-The acquirer will respond with a copy of the sales receipt to clarify any confusion and provide additional insight.
+The acquirer will respond with transaction information to clarify any confusion and provide additional insight.

-If neither the retrieval request nor VMPI request resolves the dispute, the issuer may choose to send a prevention alert.
+If neither the retrieval request nor order validation resolve the dispute, the issuer may choose to send a prevention alert.

-If the issuer is enrolled in a prevention alert network, the issuer can alert the merchant to the transaction dispute.
+Prevention alert networks enable an issuer to notify a merchant when a transaction is disputed.
 The merchant then has the option to refund the transaction and resolve the dispute, hopefully preventing the issue from progressing any farther.

 Legitimate and Illegitimate Disputes